 This can be defined as part of the Role assignment.
 Learn more about User Roles in ACCELQ.

 Once the Project is configured to allow publishing and the user's role has the necessary privilege, you can publish the Action by clicking the "..." menu item in the top right corner of the Action.

 The description field must be filled for Actions, all their input/output parameters, and their Origin and Destination Contexts for cross-project access.

 Once an Action is published, you will notice a tag in the title bar of the Action.
 The same is displayed in the listing of Actions in the Navigator grid.

 Note: Once an Action is published, it becomes visible to other Projects which have subscribed to this Project.
 It is very important to manage the changes to the published Actions carefully, as the change impact goes across multiple Projects.
 Version control is mandatory for the projects sharing Actions across Projects.

 The Navigator grid for Actions supports a filter for the "Published" flag.

 Building Action logic in Published Actions

 The logic development for a published Action is similar to that of a local Action.
 However, it is important to ensure that the logic is well-defined and can be used in multiple projects.
 Be aware that changes to a published Action can affect other projects, so it is important to be cautious when making modifications.

 Global Properties: If a published Action makes use of Global Properties, then the values from the "default" bucket are used.
-This is to ensure the logic is not dependent on Application Environments specifically defined in the subscriber projects.
+Publishing Project must ensure that the Global Property used in Action logic is truly global across all the potential Subscriber Projects.